 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 So then why would you do this?
-Say your hypothetical husband makes $50,000.
-His maximum allowable contribution will be $9,000.
+Say your hypothetical partner makes $50,000.
+Their maximum allowable contribution will be $9,000.
 If you add your $4,500 contribution to that, you will both have put away $13,500 for the year.
-But unless you divorce and have to fend for yourselves, why does splitting them up equally matter?
+But unless you divorce or separate and have to fend for yourselves, why does splitting them up equally matter?
 Isn’t that like married couples splitting the dinner check?
 Taxes are the reason.
-If at retirement only one spouse has a large amount of money in an RRSP, she will pay higher annual taxes.
-Even if she takes the minimum annual withdrawal, she’ll likely be in a higher tax bracket than her savings-poor husband.
+If at retirement only one spouse has a large amount of money in an RRSP, they'll pay higher annual taxes.
+Even if they take the minimum annual withdrawal, they’ll likely be in a higher tax bracket than their savings-poor partner.
 If both have equal nest eggs, they’ll both be paying income tax at a lower marginal tax rate.

 There are also tax advantages for a couple with a cradle-robbing spouse; even if you’re over 71 and, thus, no longer eligible to contribute to your own RRSP, if you have contribution room remaining, you’re free to make an annual contribution to your spousal RRSP through their 71st year.